 Justices Express Concerns

 Other justices who disagreed with the decision voiced concern that it would now allow police to stop a citizen without any reason or cause whatsoever, then do a background check on-site, and if something was found (such as an outstanding warrant), the stop would be magically transformed into a legal one.

 Police could use the discovery of certain information as a pre-text to justify a stop that leads to a search and seizure.

 Some justices expressed concern that officers would be encouraged to pull random people over for no reason, just to afford them the opportunity to search for an outstanding warrant, as is done in police states and which would allow them to search a vehicle.
 In fact, justices even opined that outstanding parking tickets could serve as the pretext to allow an officer to search a vehicle.

 You have constitutional rights in the criminal justice system which should be enforced.
-If you are arrested, contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+If you are arrested, contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.